 When a student is absent for five (5) consecutive days a doctor's note certifying the student's good health must be provided.
-In the event that a student has been hospitalized or has been admitted to treatment, a re-entry meeting must be scheduled between the student, the parent/guardian, other relevant "outside" support staff (i.e. social worker) and school staff.
-The purpose of the re-entry meeting will be for school personnel, including the school nurse and counseling staff, to collect as much information as possible regarding the student's needs.
+If a student has been hospitalized or has been admitted to treatment, a re-entry meeting must be scheduled between the student, the parent/guardian, other relevant "outside" support staff (i.e. social worker) and school staff.
+The purpose of the re-entry meeting will be for school personnel, including the school nurse and counseling staff, to collect as much information as possible regarding the student's needs and to ensure a successful transition back into the school community.